Angelo-Gitland/Pick-a-Side-Script/README.md

-# Pick-a-Side-Script
+# The Best Scripting 1.2
-The Best Script
+The Best Scripting Server
+Powered By: @Angelo's Scripts